Blog · Review Essay · Last reviewed June 19, 2026

 The Book

 Artificial You: AI and the Future of Your Mind was published by Princeton University Press in 2019.
-Amazon lists Susan Schneider as author, Princeton University Press as publisher, 192 pages, ISBN-10 0691180148, and ISBN-13 978-0691180144; Princeton's publisher page and Schneider's own book page confirm the title, author, and central focus on AI, brain enhancement, selfhood, mind, and consciousness.
+Princeton's publisher page, Schneider's author page, and the retail listing identify Susan Schneider as author and place the book at the intersection of AI, brain enhancement, selfhood, mind, and consciousness.
+The hardcover ISBN-13 is 9780691180144.

 The book belongs in this archive because it asks a question that AI product culture often dodges: what exactly is being claimed when a machine is presented as a mind?
 Schneider is not writing a manual for building chatbots, agents, or neural implants.
 She is clearing the philosophical ground beneath them.
 That makes the book useful precisely because it slows down a conversation that the market tries to speed up.